NOT reinvesting dividends

 How Stock and Fund dividends Work

-How you CAN reinvest stock dividends
+But you CAN put it back by reinvesting stock dividends

 Again, if you instead put the money back by reinvesting the dividend, it returns the dollars of investment.
 It also provides a few additional free shares, usually every quarter, which compensates for the price drop.
 There is still no gain on that first day, it is just back to even again.
 However the earnings of additional shares every quarter are a mighty Big Deal to increase future earnings, year after year.
 And it is certainly a good thing to know.